sayampy/sayampy/README.md

 I'm a explorer of Programming, want to explore new.
 Fond of CLI devolopment.

-- 🔭 I’m currently coding **a web-based game with @sijey-praveen**
+- 🔭 I’m currently exploring the world of AI.
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning NLP.
-- 💬 Ask me about Python, ncurses.
+- 💬 Ask me about Python.

 ## Follow/Friend me On